brightspot/react-examples/automatic-persisted-queries/README.md

 In the `app/.env` file, set the `LOGGER` environment variable to `true` to turn logging on for query requests and responses.

-**Note** In an application that uses client-side data fetching (this application uses [API Routes](https://nextjs.org/docs/api-routes/introduction), which acts as a proxy server to hide a [salt](<https://en.wikipedia.org/wiki/Salt_(cryptography)#:~:text=In%20cryptography%2C%20a%20salt%20is,to%20safeguard%20passwords%20in%20storage>) hashed with a query string), you can view the network requests and responses in the browser's console network tab.
+> **_Note:_** In an application that uses client-side data fetching (this application uses [API Routes](https://nextjs.org/docs/api-routes/introduction), which acts as a proxy server to hide a [salt](<https://en.wikipedia.org/wiki/Salt_(cryptography)#:~:text=In%20cryptography%2C%20a%20salt%20is,to%20safeguard%20passwords%20in%20storage>) hashed with a query string), you can view the network requests and responses in the browser's console network tab.

 Below is an example of logging the client request and server response when query string not found: